GetStream/vg/README.md

 ### Integration with other dependency management tools (e.g glide)

-Even `dep` is the main tool that virtualgo integrates with.
+Even though `dep` is the main tool that virtualgo integrates with.
 It's also possible to use other dependency management tools instead, as long as they create a `vendor` directory.
 Installing executable dependcies is not supported though.